What Makes Obsessive Thoughts Obsessive?

 The Difference Between Normal Intrusions and Clinical Obsessions

 So what separates everyday intrusive thoughts from clinical obsessions?
-Research indicates that up to 90% of people experience intrusive thoughts.
-This came up during my training in exposure and response prevention (ERP), and according to the psychologist leading it, the other 10% are just lying about it.
+Research indicates that over 90% of people experience intrusive thoughts.
+This came up during my training in exposure and response prevention (ERP), and according to the psychologist leading it, the other 10 or so percent are just lying about it.

 What Turns a Thought into an Obsession (The Core Features)